-The tomb designated as BH3 in Beni Hasan belongs to a member of a powerful family of nomarchs and officials, named Khnumhotep II.
-The tomb BH3 is one of the most notable of the whole necropolis.
+The tomb designated as BH3 in the Beni Hasan necropolis belongs to Khnumhotep II, a member of a powerful family of nomarchs and officials.
+This tomb is one of the most notable in the entire necropolis and dates to the Middle Kingdom (circa 1991–1802 BCE) / Middle Bronze Age, reflecting the political prominence and artistic achievements of provincial elites during this period.

 The tomb is fronted by a columned portico and a small courtyard; the courtyard would have been surrounded by mud-brick walls.
 The small columned portico is on the west side of the courtyard, directly in front of the tomb entrance.
 The ceiling of the portico is curved similar to the shape of a segmented barrel.
 The rock around the doorway leading inside the tomb to the chapel was smoothed and flattened, on which a fourteen line inscription is giving the list of the festal days for the services of funeral offerings, called percheru, along with the name and titles of Khnumhotep II.